rach7777/monax-may/erisindustries.com_landingpage.md

 #WHAT IS ERIS?

-Eris Industries designs and builds software, utilising enterprise-grade encryption, which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.
+Eris Industries designs and builds software utilising enterprise-grade encryption which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.

 Eris' open-source platform is easy to set up, easy to parameterise, and fully functional for immediate use by developers.